iyanu752/React-information-site/README.md

-# React-information-site
+# Digital-Business-Card
-My journey with react begins, for my first project I am going to make a one page site that shows information about me
+My journey with react begins, for my first project I am going to make a one page site that displays my digital card